-The Division of Brain and Therapeutics plays a major role in the training of undergraduate and graduate students in the Institute of Medical Sciences (IMS) and other medical school graduate departments.
+The Division of Neurosciences and Clinical Translation plays a major role in the training of undergraduate and graduate students in the Institute of Medical Sciences (IMS) and other medical school graduate departments.

 The Division educates medical students, psychiatric residents, and post-doctoral fellows in the Department of Psychiatry.
 Over 75% of residents in the Clinician-Scientist Stream (CSS) and Clinician-Scientist Program (CSP) have supervisors within the Division’s faculty.